Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Rum, Sekt und Cognac benötigen jetzt Fässer zu herstellung.
+- Rum, sparkling wine and cognac now require barrels for production.
-- Küfereien sind für die Alte und Neue Welt hinzugefügt worden.
+- Cooperages have been added for the Old and New World.
-  - Fässer werden aus Bretter + Stahl hergestellt.
+  - Barrels are made from planks + steel.
-    - Man kann alternativ auch Kirschholzbretter oder Wanzabretter verwenden und bekommt damit mehr pro Zyklus an Fässern.
+    - Alternatively, you can use cherry wood planks or wanza planks to get more barrels per cycle.

-- Rum wird jetzt auch von Investoren als Luxus verbraucht.
+- Rum is now also consumed by investors as a luxury.
-  - Der Verbrauch bei Handwerkern und Ingineuren wurde reduziert.
+  - Consumption by craftsmen and engineers has been reduced.

-- Cognac hat ein neues Icon erhalten.
+- Cognac has been given a new icon.

-- Es werden einige Items für Sekt / Rum / Cognac angepasst.
+- Some items for sparkling wine / rum / cognac have been adjusted.

-  - Braukessel:
+  - Brewing kettles:
-    - Beinflussen jetzt auch Cognac Manufaktur
+    - Now also affects Cognac Manufactory

-  - Mme.
-Elise „die Nase“ Bouquet:
+  - Mme Elise ‘the nose’ Bouquet:
-    - Steigert den Verbrauch von Trauben/Zuckerrohr/Kartoffeln um +2/1.
+    - Increases the consumption of grapes/sugar cane/potatoes by +2/1.
-    - Erzeugt 2/1 des jeweiligen Fabrik outputs zusätzlich.
+    - Produces an additional 2/1 of the respective factory output.

   - Sommelier Raymond:
-    - Erzeugt jetzt Mezcal 1/5.
+    - Now produces Mezcal 1/5.

-  - Angesehene Önologin:
+  - Respected oenologist:
-    - Steigert die Produktivität um +30%.
+    - Increases productivity by +30%.
-    - Reduziert die Arbeitskräfte  um -30%.
+    - Reduces the labour force by -30%.

 </details>